Ready to learn more?

 The provisions of this Section 14 will apply only with respect to Personal Data that is subject to California Civil Code Sec.
 1798.100 et seq., also known as the California Consumer Privacy Act of 2018, or “CCPA” (such Personal Data, “California Personal Information”).

-14.1: In connection with the Processing of California Personal Information pursuant to Client’s instructions, Aventri is a “Service Provider” and Client is a “Business” for purposes of the CCPA.
+14.1:14.1 In connection with the Processing of California Personal Information pursuant to Client’s Instructions, Aventri is a “Service Provider,” Client is a “Business,” and the term Data Subject includes “Consumer” as such terms are defined under the CCPA.

 Client may submit personal data to Aventri, the extent of which is determined and controlled by the by the Client in its sole discretion, and which may include, but is not limited to, personal data relating to the following categories of data subjects:

 Aventri, as a Data Processor and data importer, maintains appropriate administrative, physical and technical safeguards to protect the security, confidentiality and integrity of Personal Data provided to Aventri in the course of performing the Services pursuant to the Agreement in effect between the parties, including but not limited to documented data and information security policies, secure coding practices, encryption policies, data storage and deletion protocols, anti-virus protections, password policies, system and facility access controls, service monitoring and management procedures, disaster recovery and business continuity plans, and personnel security training.
 Specific measures and safeguards are detailed below.

 2. Access Controls